Autódromo Internacional de Guaporé: Facilities

 The auxiliary facilities to the Vitacir Paludo Circuit include 40 pit lane garages, with large nearby off-loading ramps, a refuelling station, tyre repair facilities and a VIP area above the pit lane.
 The judges' tower also has a press room, sign-up area, administration office and judges' room, all big enough to host medium-sized events.
 There are two restaurants and a two-floor bathroom that can be used by teams and VIP guests.

 The medical office is located on a separate building next to the pit lane exit and has a terrace that allows clear view of all the track.
 The permanent equipment is minimal and limited, but all races are held with the presence of Mobile ICUs.
 Access to the internal area is through a tunnel that crosses the track near the tunnel corner, thus the name.

 The track itself is characterized by the accentuated banking of the corners, many of which bank more than 10°.
 The main straight is about 800 m long and 17 m wide.
 These traits make the circuit a very fast one, worsening still the safety shortcomings of the track, that lacks sufficient containment barriers and escape areas in many corners.
 AGA plans to address such concerns over the next stages in the remodelling efforts, now that the track surface problem has been dealt with, after consulting with specialists to find viable solutions considering the space concerns in most problem sites.

 Spectators most commonly settle themselves on the hill side that borders the so-called Radiator Corner, where many camp during the events and watch the races while using the barbecue grills available on-site and the facilities of the Radiator Cabin, the restaurant established on the top of the hill.
 When more space is needed, bleachers are erected on the outer sides of corner 2 and the main straight, both places provide excellent view of the track.

 Lap records

-The official fastest lap records at the Autódromo Internacional de Guaporé are listed as:
+The fastest official lap records at the Autódromo Internacional de Guaporé are listed as: